WebberZone/better-search/readme.txt

 == Description ==

-[Better Search](https://webberzone.com/plugins/better-search/) replaces the default WordPress search engine with a more powerful search engine that gives search results relevant to the title and content of the post.
-This means that visitors to your blog will find what they are looking for quicker than if you didn't have **Better Search** installed.

-Better Search can search through not just posts, but also pages and other custom post types.
-Let your visitors find what they are looking for.

-The plugin is packed with options to allow you to easily customize the output.
-You can also fine tune the results by assigning a greater weight to either the title or the content.
-The default mode is a seamless integration with your WordPress theme.
-And, for power users, Better Search supports templates for that extra something.

-And for even more advanced users, Better Search is packed with filters and actions that allow you to easily extend the plugin's feature set.

-Additionally, the plugin also tracks the searches and you to display a "search heatmap" of the most popular searches.
-Support for WordPress widgets will allow you to easily add this heatmap to your theme's sidebar or footer.

-= Features =
-* **Automatic**: Once activated, Better Search will automatically replace your default WordPress search with more relevant search results
+Are you looking for a way to improve your WordPress site search and make it easier for your visitors to find what they need?
+If so, you need **[Better Search](https://webberzone.com/plugins/better-search/)**, the plugin that replaces the default WordPress search engine with a more powerful and relevant one.

+**Better Search** is not just a simple search plugin.
+It is a complete solution that gives you full control over your site search results.
+You can customize the output, fine tune the relevance, search within different fields and post types, track the popular searches, and much more.

+With **Better Search**, you can make your site search more user-friendly and engaging.
+You can display a "search heatmap" of the most popular searches on your site, either as a widget or a shortcode.
+You can also use your own template file and CSS styles to match your theme perfectly.

+**Better Search** has its own caching system and is also compatible with caching plugins like WP Super Cache and W3 Total Cache, so you don't have to worry about performance issues.
+It also has a profanity filter that lets you block unwanted words from search queries.
+And it is translation ready, so you can use it in any language.

+Here are some of the main features of **Better Search**:

+* **Automatic**: Just activate the plugin and enjoy better search results right away
-* **Seamless integration**: Search results are perfectly integrated into your theme without the need for custom search templates
+* **Seamless integration**: No need to edit any code or create custom search templates
-* **Relevance**: Search results are automatically sorted by relevance.
-You can also turn off relevancy based searching, in which case, results are sorted by date
+* **Relevance**: Sort the results by relevance or date, and assign different weights to title and content
 * **Control the results**: Search within title, content, excerpt, meta fields, authors, tags and other taxonomies and comments
-* **Popular searches**: Find out what visitors are searching for on your blog.
-Display a list of popular search terms (daily and overall) on your blog in the form of a heatmap.
-Widget support for easy integration in your theme as well as a shortcode [[bsearch_heatmap]]
+* **Popular searches**: Show a heatmap of the most popular searches on your site, either as a widget or a shortcode
-* **Customisation**: Use your own template file for perfect integration into your blog template.
-Input your own CSS styles in the *Custom Styles* tab in the Settings Page.
-Check the FAQ for more information
+* **Customisation**: Use your own template file and CSS styles for the ultimate look and feel
-* **Supports cache plugins**: Works with caching plugins like WP-Super-Cache and W3 Total Cache
+* **Supports cache plugins**: Works seamlessly with caching plugins like WP-Super-Cache and W3 Total Cache
-* **Profanity filter**: customize the list of stop words that will automatically be filtered out of search queries
+* **Profanity filter**: Filter out any words that you don't want to appear in search queries
-* **Translation ready**: Better Search is translation ready
+* **Translation ready**: Use the plugin in any language

+If you want to take your site search to the next level, download **Better Search** today and see the difference for yourself.

 = Contribute =